pnp/powerplatform-prompts/prompts/dummy-text-generator/readme.md

-# Act as a PowerFx Interpreter
+# Act as a Lorem Ipsum Generator

 ## Description

-This prompt helps with...
+This prompt helps with generating sample text for your projects.

 ## Prompt

+Act as a lorem ipsum text generator.
+I will provide you with the amount of text I want generated and you will reply with  the lorem ipsum text.
+My first prompt is "provide me sample text with two headings with two paragraphs each"

 ### Supported Language(s)